Sport in Macau: Football

 In Macau, football is very popular and apart from playing the standard 11-a-side football, there is also another football league which uses smaller artificial pitches (75 × 50 metres) and smaller football (size No. 4, instead of No. 5 in standard football matches).
 This is mainly due to the lack of standard-size football pitches and it is easier to build and maintain smaller artificial pitches.

 Basketball

 Basketball is another popular sport in Macau.
 The game is generally played under FIBA rules and basketball courts (both outdoor and indoor) are widely available to the public.
 Non-professional basketball leagues are held each year and players who have decent performance in these leagues are generally selected for the Macau SAR Team.

 Dragon Boating

 Dragon Boating is a very popular sport in Macau due to its Chinese heritage.
 In 1979, the Macau Sport Bureau organised the first Macau Dragon Boat festival – an annual international dragon boating regatta held during the Dragon Boat Festival(端午節).
 Most dragon boat paddlers are between 20 – 40 years in age, with some teams incorporating junior paddlers as young as 16 years old.

-Jogging and running

-Jogging and running are popular among the middle-aged and elder ones.
-Most of them jog or run early in the morning or in the evening along a public footpath surrounding the Guia Hill in the Macau Peninsula, which is well known among the locals because of its ideal nature for running or jogging – no vehicle traffic, path surrounded by trees and bushes, loop-path, tarmac paving, path wide enough for either directions.
-Sometimes local running competitions are held up there.

-Since 2007 the Macau Sport Development Board has opened up tracks in some sports venues to the public as a means of providing space for joggers and runners.
-In the past, the tracks were not available to the general public and were only reserved for team training, school's sports day or local competitions.
-This is especially beneficial to people who live relatively far from the Guia Hill and are interested in jogging or running on a regular basis.